ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Introduction

-\paragraph{Contributions.} Our paper addresses these problems with a novel matrix mechanisms called ResidualPlanner.
-It can optimize for a wide variety of convex objective functions and return solutions that are guaranteed to be optimal under Gaussian noise.
-It is highly scalable -- running in seconds even when other scalable algorithms run out of memory.
-It also efficiently returns the variance and covariances of each cell of the desired marginals.
-It leverages the following insights.
+To summarize, our contributions are the following. \begin{enumerate} \item \textbf{ResidualPlanner}: A scalable and optimal matrix mechanism for marginals that leverages the following insights.
 Since a dataset can be represented as a vector $\datavec$ of counts, and since a marginal query on a set $\margset$ of attributes can be represented as a matrix $\marginal_{\margset}$ (with $\marginal_{\margset}\datavec$ being the true answer to the marginal query), we find a new linearly independent basis that can parsimoniously represent both a marginal $\marginal_{\margset}$ and the ``difference'' between two marginals $\marginal_{\margset}$ and $\marginal_{\margset^\prime}$ (subspace spanned by the rows of $\marginal_{\margset}$ that is orthogonal to the rows of $\marginal_{\margset^\prime}$).
 Using parsimonious linear bases, instead of overparametrized mechanisms, accounts for the scalability.
-Optimality results from a deep analysis of the symmetry that marginals impose on the optimal solution -- the same linear basis is optimal for a wide variety of loss functions.
+Optimality results from a deep analysis of the symmetry that marginals impose on the optimal solution -- the same linear basis is optimal for a wide variety of loss functions. \item \textbf{Discrete Gaussian Implementation}: Well-designed deployments of differentially private algorithms require the use of hardened noise-generation mechanisms such as the Discrete Gaussian \cite{discgauss}.
+Simply replacing the continuous Gaussian in ResidualPlanner with the discrete Gaussian distribution does not result in the same provable privacy guarantee (in fact, we show that it can be up to $2^k$ times worse for $k$-way marginals).
+However, we show how carefully designed transformations of the linear queries used by ResidualPlanner can support the use of Discrete Gaussian noise to obtain the same privacy and utility properties. \item \textbf{Cell Fairness Analysis}: A common, and mathematically convenient, practice in the matrix mechanism literature is to design mechanisms that try to minimize the (weighted) sum of variances of queries in a workload subject to a privacy budget.
+We show that ResidualPlanner can optimize this objective function in closed form, and provide direct formulas for the sum of the variances of workload queries.
+This fast calculation allows data curators, for the first time, to rapidly analyze how this objective function impacts individual queries in the workload.
+As an example, we provide such an analysis to identify types of workload marginals whose accuracy gets neglected by such an objective function. \item \textbf{\newrp}: We propose a scalable and customizable extension of ResidualPlanner that can optimize for workloads that generalize marginals, such as mixtures of marginal and multivariate range/prefix-sum queries (e.g., instead of a 3-way marginal on age, race, and income, we can support 3-way ``generalized'' marginals that provide 2-d age/income range queries for each race).
+This generalization achieves state-of-the-art accuracy and scalability for workloads containing prefix-sum queries. \end{enumerate}